Skip to main content

 The pupils’ colorful images vividly depict the contest’s theme.
 FPUD judges scrutinized the entries to find the most eye-catching images illustrating the need for saving water.

-Those 14 student artists were recognized at the January 23 board of directors meeting.
-Each received a gift card to Walmart, school supplies, and their artwork was matted and framed for them.
+Those 14 student artists were recognized at the Dec.
+9, 2024 board of directors meeting.
+Each received an Amazon gift card, school supplies, and their artwork was matted and framed for them.
 The top three winners also received a T-shirt with their artwork printed on it.

-First place is Brando Ortega of Maie Ellis Elementary.
-Second place is Gianna Bautista of Live Oak Elementary, and third place is Genesis Mundo of Fallbrook STEM Academy.
+First place is Sofia Luciano of Maie Ellis Elementary.
+Second place is Jackie Bernier of St. Peter the Apostle Catholic School, and third place is Erick Siquina of Fallbrook STEM Academy.
+The cover artwork is by Alexa Navarro of Maie Ellis Elementary.

 The other winners are: